 Personally life has thrown up some significant challenges, the biggest of which was the non-fatal drowning of my son which left him with severe disabilities which he battled for almost eight years before his death, I tell that story in the post How did I get here, and I would urge you to read it, as it sets out the original motivation for this blog, and gives an insight into the charity work I do at the Samuel Morris Foundation

-I have post-graduate degrees in Community Services, Emergency Services and Applied Management and several years experience managing non-profit and charitable organisations, and have spent a several years as a consumer advocate/representative on committees for the Children’s Hospital at Westmead and Penrith City Council, and time as a member of the State Committee of Management for the Fire Brigade Employees Union.
+I have post-graduate degrees in Executive Leadership, Community Services, Emergency Services and Applied Management and several years experience managing non-profit and charitable organisations, and have spent many years as a consumer advocate/representative on committees for the Sydney Children’s Hospitals Network and Penrith City Council, and time as a member of the State Committee of Management for the Fire Brigade Employees Union.

 I am available as a speaker and consultant, having delivered keynote addresses at a number of state, national and international conferences.

 Just like everyone else, my life is busy, sometimes chaotic and always full of challenges.
 This blog is a way of having conversations about developing a resilient life whilst dealing with life’s burning issues.

 I believe there a four key elements to living a fulfilling life, all of which I explore in this blog, they are: